japinol7/the-codemaster/README.md

     insert:        drink a health potion
     delete:        drink a power potion
     home:          eat a health apple
-    Alt + b:       hold Alt + b for a time to kill your current life ^ + p:         pause the game
+    ^ + p:         pause the game
     ESC:         exit the game
-    ^m:          pause/resume music
+    Alt + m:          pause/resume music
-    ^s:          sound effects on/off
+    Alt + s:          sound effects on/off
     Alt + Enter: change full screen / windowed screen mode L_Ctrl + R_Alt + g: grid on/off
     ^h:          shows this help to the console

     > Additional keys for debug mode:
-    ^ L_Alt + numpad_divide:  toggle logger to debug/info, print info
+    --- Debug keys are accessible from the Pause screen ^ L_Alt + numpad_divide:  toggle logger to debug/info, print info
                      for hits...
     ^ n:             print a list of all NPCs in the current level